-Employers who have had previous experiences with individuals with specific disabilities, such as deafness (Phillips, 1975), mental retardation (Gibson & Groeneweg, 1986; Gruenhagen, 1982), epilepsy (Gade & Toutges, 1983), and psychiatric disability (Diksa & Rogers, 1996), also reported more favorable attitudes toward hiring applicants with the same disability.
-For example, in a study of employers' attitudes toward hiring individuals who are deaf, the results indicated that employers with previous experience employing individuals who are deaf have more positive attitudes toward hiring such a person again (Phillips, 1975).
-However, employers with limited or no experience hiring persons who are deaf expressed concern over worker safety (Phillips).
-Gruenhagen (1982) reported comparable findings in a study of fast-food restaurant managers regarding their previous experience with individuals with mental disabilities, their attitudes toward hiring them, and their opinions about their place in society.
+Employers' previous experiences with individuals with specific disabilities such as deafness (Phillips, 1975), mental retardation (Gibson & Groeneweg, 1986; Gruenhagen, 1982), epilepsy (Gade & Toutges, 1983), psychiatric disability (Diksa & Rogers, 1996) also reported more favorable attitudes toward hiring applicants with the same disability.
+For example, in a study of employers' attitudes toward hiring individuals who are deaf, the results indicated that employers with previous experience employing individuals who are deaf have more positive attitudes toward hiring such a person again.
+However, employers with limited or no experience hiring persons who are deaf expressed concern over worker safety (Phillips, 1975).
+Gruenhagen reported comparable findings in a study of fast-food restaurant managers regarding their previous experience with individuals with mental disabilities, their attitudes toward hiring them, and their opinions about their place in society.

-In another study, drawing from a sample of Fortune 500 companies, McFarlin et al. (1991) found that the more exposure respondents had with employees with disabilities in their own workforce, the more positive their attitudes.
-Two studies that focused on employers' attitudes and preferences for hiring individuals with severe disabilities reported similar findings (e.g., Levy et al., 1992; Levy et al., 1993).
-Employers who had previous positive experiences with individuals or workers with severe disabilities, reported more favorable attitudes toward individuals with severe disabilities in the workplace.
+In another study, drawing from a sample of Fortune 500 companies, McFarlin et al. (1991) found that the more exposure respondents had with employees with disabilities in their own workforce, the more positive their reported attitudes.
+Two studies that focused on employers' attitudes and preferences for hiring individuals with severe disabilities reported similar findings (i.e., Levy, Jessop, Rimmerman, & Levy, 1992; Levy et al., 1993) in that employers who had previous positive experiences with individuals with severe disabilities, or workers with severe disabilities, reported more favorable attitudes toward individuals with severe disabilities in the workplace.
 The results were similar despite differences in the samples.
-One sample was composed of predominantly smaller employers located in a limited geographic area (e.g., Levy et al., 1993), and the other was a national sample composed of Fortune 500 companies with a majority of the businesses employing more than one thousand employees (e.g., Levy et al., 1992).
+One sample was composed of predominantly smaller employers located in a limited geographic area (Levy et al., 1993), and the other was a national sample composed of Fortune 500 companies with a majority of the businesses employing more than 1,000 employees (Levy et al., 1992).

 Data for the previous studies were collected from employers prior to the implementation of the employment regulations of the ADA.
-The results of a similar study conducted after the full implementation of the employment provisions of the ADA reported conflicting findings in this area.
-In conducting face-to-face interviews with 170 randomly selected employers located in a large metropolitan area, researchers failed to identify a relationship between employers' previous experience with hiring individuals with disabilities and attitudes toward individuals with disabilities in the workforce (Kregel & Tomiyasu, 1994).
+The results of a study of employers conducted after the full implementation of the employment provisions of the ADA revealed results that conflicted with previous findings in this area.
+In conducting rice-to-rice interviews with 170 randomly selected employers located in a large metropolitan area, researchers failed to identify a relationship between employers' previous experience with hiring individuals with disabilities and attitudes toward individuals with disabilities in the workforce (Kregel & Tomiyasu, 1994).
 Regardless of previous experience with persons with disabilities, the employers reported favorable attitudes toward individuals with disabilities in the workforce.